 Instead of that bus tour, why not try a walking or bicycle tour of the city?
 This is a great way to explore and see sights up close.
 Another idea is to plan a little adventure into your trip, such as a hike, swim, rafting, or other excursion.
 If neither of these options will work for you, you can always hit the hotel gym and work out there.

-Vacations are synonymous with eating out, and by default eating too much.
-Restaurant portion sizes are usually more than twice the recommended serving size, so split your meal in half and share with a friend.
-This will save you calories, money, and help you to fully enjoy your trip.
+Vacations are synonymous with eating out, and often eating too much.
+Restaurant portion sizes are frequently more than twice the recommended serving size, so consider sharing a meal with a friend.
+Let your hunger and fullness cues be your ultimate guide in how much you need.

 Vacations are a time to relax and let loose.
 If, however, you overindulged a little too much during your time off, don’t fret.
 Just continue your healthy eating habits once you return.
 Incorporate more fruits and veggies into your meals to replenish your body with the nutrients you may have omitted during vacation.
 Drink plenty of water and start a workout routine.
 Most importantly, know that it’s okay to treat yourself every once in a while.
 Hard work deserves a reward, and with these tips you can relax and enjoy a healthy and fun-filled spring break.